-- As part of active social media engagement, it is considered good practice to pro-actively monitor the Internet for public postings about the school - The school should effectively respond to social media comments made by others according to a defined policy or process
+- As part of active social media engagement, it is considered good practice to pro-actively monitor the Internet for public postings about the school/Rainbow MAT - The school/Rainbow MAT should effectively respond to social media comments made by others according to a defined policy or process

-The school's use of social media for professional purposes will be checked regularly by the Headteacher and Online Safety Coordinator senior risk officer to ensure compliance with the school policies and inappropriate comments.
+The school's use of social media for professional purposes will be checked regularly by the Headteacher/Head of School and Online Safety Coordinator senior risk officer to ensure compliance with the school policies.

-Unsuitable / inappropriate activities
+Dealing with unsuitable / inappropriate activities

 Some internet activity e.g. accessing child abuse images or distributing racist material is illegal and would obviously be banned from school and all other technical systems.
 Other activities e.g. cyber-bullying would be banned and could lead to criminal prosecution.
-There are however a range of activities which may, generally, be legal but would be inappropriate in a school/academy context, either because of the age of the users or the nature of those activities.
+There are however a range of activities which may, generally, be legal but would be inappropriate in a school /academy context, either because of the age of the users or the nature of those activities.

-The school believes that the activities referred to in the following section would be inappropriate in a school context and that users, as defined below, should not engage in these activities in school or outside school when using school equipment or systems.
-The school policy restricts certain internet usage as follows:
+The Rainbow MAT believes that the activities referred to in the following section would be inappropriate in a school context and that users, as defined below, should not engage in these activities in school or outside school when using school equipment or systems.
+The Rainbow MAT policy restricts certain internet usage as follows:

 User Action S Acceptable Acceptable at certain times Acceptable for nominated users Unacceptable Unacceptable and illegal Users shall not visit Internet child sexual abuse images -The making, production or distribution of indecent images of children.
-Contrary to The Protection of Children Act 1978 ✓ sites, make, post, download, upload, data transfer, promotion or conduct of illegal acts, eg under the child protection, obscenity, computer misuse and fraud legislation-Grooming, incitement, arrangement or facilitation of sexual acts against children Contrary to the Sexual Offences Act 2003. ✓ communicate or pass on, material, remarks, Possession of an extreme pornographic image (grossly offensive, disgusting or otherwise of an obscene character) Contrary to the Criminal Justice and Immigration Act 2008 ✓ proposals or comments that criminally racist material in UK - to stir up religious hatred (or hatred on the grounds of sexual orientation) - contrary to the Public Order Act 1986 ✓ contain or relate pornography ✓ 10. promotion of any kind of discrimination ✓ threatening behaviour, including promotion of physical violence or mental harm ✓ Promotion of extremism or terrorism ✓ any other information which may be offensive to colleagues/pupils or breaches the integrity of the ethos of the school or brings the school into disrepute ✓ Using school systems to run a private business ✓ Use systems, application safeguards employed by ns, websites or other mechanisms that bypass the filtering or other the school ✓ oading, downloading or transmitting commercial software or any elonging to third parties, without the necessary licensing permissions ✓ confidential or proprietary information (eg financial / personal computer / network access codes and passwords) ✓ Creating or propagating computer viruses or other harmful files ✓ Unfair usage-carrying o (downloading/uploading lo use of the internet ✓ On-line gaming (education onal) ✓ On-line gaming (non educational) for Golden Time or Super Sixes privileges only ✓ On-line gambling ✓ On-line shopping /commo erce for Teachers - outside teaching hours ONLY for personal use ✓ File sharing - internal u se for educational use ✓ Use of social networking sites (such as Facebook) for personal use ✓ ng for educational purposes eg Teachertube NOTE: Youtube is to be fully audited before sharing with pupils. ✓
+Contrary to The Protection of Children Act 1978 ~ sites, make, post, download, upload, data transfer, promotion or conduct of illegal acts, eg under the child protection, obscenity, computer misuse and fraud legislation -Grooming, incitement, arrangement or facilitation of sexual acts against children Contrary to the Sexual Offences Act 2003. • communicate or pass on, material, remarks, Possession of an extreme pornographic image (grossly offensive, disgusting or otherwise of an obscene character) Contrary to the Criminal Justice and Immigration Act 2008 ✓ proposals or comments that criminally racist material in UK - to stir up religious hatred (or hatred on the grounds of sexual orientation) - contrary to the Public Order Act 1986 ✓ contain or relate to: pornography ~ promotion of any kind of discrimination ✓ threatening behaviour, including promotion of physical violence or mental harm ✓ Promotion of extremism or terrorism ✓ any other information which may be offensive to colleagues/pupils or breaches the integrity of the ethos of the school or brings the school into disrepute Using school systems to run a private business ✓ Use systems, application safeguards employed by ns, websites or other mechanisms that bypass the filtering or other the school ✓ oading, downloading or transmitting commercial software or any elonging to third parties, without the necessary licensing permissions ✓ confidential or proprietary information (eg financial / personal computer / network access codes and passwords) ✓ Creating or propagating computer viruses or other harmful files ✓ ut sustained or instantaneous high volume network traffic arge files) that causes network congestion and hinders others in their ✓ On-line gaming (education onal) ~ On-line gaming (non edu cational) for Golden Time or Super Sixes privileges only ~ On-line gambling ✓ On-line shopping /comme erce for Teachers - outside teaching hours ONLY for personal use ✓ File sharing - internal u se for educational use ✓ sites (such as Facebook) for personal use ✓ ng for educational purposes eg Teachertube NOTE: YouTube is to be fully audited before sharing with pupils. ✓